HofNature/CryskuraHTTP/README.md

 # CryskuraHTTP

 CryskuraHTTP is a lightweight, customizable HTTP(s) server implemented in Python.
-It supports basic HTTP(s) functionalities, including serving files and handling errors, with optional SSL support.
+It supports basic HTTP(s) functionalities, including serving files and handling errors, with support for custom services, API calls, and authentication.

 README: [English](README.md) | [中文](README_zh.md)

 ## Features

 CryskuraHTTP is an extension of Python's built-in `http.server`, with minimal dependencies.
 You can leverage it to implement Python HTTP services without needing to install large software or libraries.
+It can also be used as a file sharing tool, supporting file serving and uploading through the browser, and can be launched from the Windows right-click menu.

 - **Customizable Services**: Easily add custom services by extending the `BaseService` class.
 - **Customizable API Calls**: Define custom API calls with the `APIService` class.
 - **Error Handling**: Customizable error handling via the `ErrorService` class.
-- **File Serving**: Serve files from a specified directory.
+- **File Serving**: Serve files from a specified directory via the `FileService` class.
-- **File Uploading**: Handle file uploads via POST requests.
+- **File Uploading**: Handle file uploads via POST requests with the `FileService` class.
-- **WebPage Serving**: Serve web pages without allowing directory listing.
+- **WebPage Serving**: Serve web pages without allowing directory listing via the `PageService` class.
-- **Customizable Routes**: Define custom routes for your services.
+- **Customizable Routes**: Define custom routes for your services with the `Route` class.
 - **Customizable Authentication**: Implement custom authentication for your services.
 - **Auto uPnP Port Forwarding**: Automatically forward ports using uPnP.
 - **Request Handling**: Handle GET, POST, HEAD requests.